Summer & Fall 2014

 Yes, linens are provided at no additional charge.
 Please note that there are no overnight accommodations available during the May, August, or January Orientation sessions.

 Should family members attend

 Yes.
-It is important (but not required) that parents attend orientation .
-We encourage parents to attend because they have so many good questions and concerns about college life that students might not have considered.
-Parents will attend a separate program and will hear information that will help students adjust to UNCW.
+It is important (but not required) that parents or family members attend Orientation.
+We encourage parents or family members to attend because they have so many good questions and concerns about college life that students might not have considered.
+Parents and family members will attend a separate program and will hear information that will help students adjust to UNCW.

 a family member from the Wilmington area.
 Should I attend Orientation?